CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

   - Task 4: Add KPIs to the report

-  - Task 5: Add Line chart to the report
+  - Task 5: Add a Line chart to the report

   - Task 6: Save the report

-  - Task 7: Configure Year column in Date table
+  - Task 7: Configure the Year column in the Date table

-  - Task 8: Configure Month Name column in Date table
+  - Task 8: Configure the Month Name column in the Date table

   - Task 9: Format Line chart